An Infectious Cure

 This four-part interrupted case on phage therapy was developed for a freshmen non-majors course in molecular biology.
 The case begins with a story inspired by real events where Europeans imposed a treatment for cholera on the unwilling population of an Indian village in the 1920s.
 Students are introduced to treatments for bacterial infection and discuss the appropriateness of imposing a medical treatment on a population.
 They also learn about the anatomy and life cycle of bacteriophages, evaluate the risks associated with using live agents as treatments, and compare the relative advantages and disadvantages associated with antibiotics and phage therapy.
 The case would be appropriate for use in non-majors courses in biology, microbiology, bioethics, or public health.
 Suggestions for modifying the case for biology majors are provided in the teaching notes.

 KeywordsPhage therapy; bacteriophage; virus; bacteria; antibiotic resistance; cholera; infectious disease; India

 Educational LevelHigh school, Undergraduate lower division

 Subject HeadingsBiology (General) Molecular Biology Evolutionary Biology Microbiology Public Health Pharmacy / Pharmacology Medicine (General) Biochemistry

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.